OSCAgent: Accelerating the Discovery of Organic Solar Cells with LLM Agents: Introduction

-Recently, artificial intelligence has been extensively applied across various scientific disciplines, including biology~\citep{jumper2021highly,corso2022diffdock,wang2024protchatgpt}, physics~\citep{li2020fourier,wu2024compositional,yue2025deltaphi}, and chemistry~\citep{baum2021artificial,zhou2023uni,jian2025reaction}.
-Building on these advances, research on OSCs has also begun to embrace artificial intelligence as a key enabler of progress~\citep{sun2019use}.
-Most existing efforts~\citep{sahu2018toward,wu2020machine,nagasawa2018computer,meftahi2020machine,nguyen2024glad,ding2025ringformer} have concentrated on applying machine learning models to predict molecular properties, thereby assisting in the screening and analysis of candidate materials.
+Recently, artificial intelligence has been extensively applied across various scientific disciplines, including biology~\cite{jumper2021highly,corso2022diffdock,wang2024protchatgpt}, physics~\cite{li2020fourier,wu2024compositional,yue2025deltaphi}, and chemistry~\cite{baum2021artificial,zhou2023uni,jian2025reaction}.
+Building on these advances, research on OSCs has also begun to embrace artificial intelligence as a key enabler of progress~\cite{sun2019use}.
+Most existing efforts~\cite{sahu2018toward,wu2020machine,nagasawa2018computer,meftahi2020machine,nguyen2024glad,ding2025ringformer} have concentrated on applying machine learning models to predict molecular properties, thereby assisting in the screening and analysis of candidate materials.
 Despite promising results, the discovery of new molecules still largely relies on the expertise and intuition of domain scientists.
-To alleviate this challenge, some researchers attempt to design molecules using fragment recombination, variational autoencoders (VAEs)~\citep{sun2024accelerating}, or genetic algorithms~\citep{cao2025molecular,greenstein2023screening}.
+To alleviate this challenge, some researchers attempt to design molecules using fragment recombination, variational autoencoders (VAEs)~\cite{sun2024accelerating}, or genetic algorithms~\cite{cao2025molecular,greenstein2023screening}.
 However, these methods typically focus on optimizing the backbones of known molecules and lack the ability to effectively integrate expert chemical knowledge, failing to generate valid or diverse OSC candidates.
 Furthermore, experimentally verified high-performance OSC molecules are scarce.
 This scarcity makes it difficult to train robust and generalizable generative models.
+More importantly, existing OSC discovery methods typically treat property prediction, molecular generation, and candidate evaluation as separate stages.
+Consequently, evaluation outcomes cannot be systematically translated into updated design strategies, and promising structures identified during previous exploration are rarely reused to guide subsequent generations.
+This fragmented workflow limits the ability of current methods to iteratively improve candidate quality.

+Recent advances in large language models (LLMs) provide a new opportunity for OSC molecular discovery.
+By representing OSC acceptors as chemical sequences such as SMILES, LLMs can exploit learned chemical knowledge and in-context reasoning to analyze structural motifs, compare known high-performance acceptors, and propose new molecular candidates.
+Recent methods such as MolReGPT and ICMA further show that retrieving relevant molecular examples can improve molecular understanding and generation by general-purpose LLMs ~\cite{10516270,li2025large}.